Bagal (caste): Overview

 Bagal is assumed as an ethnically tribe derived caste (semi-tribal/ semi-Hinduized Aboriginals).
 Their socio-cultural behaviour is blend of Hinduism and Animism, and they are one of the marginalized section of Indian society.
 Their primary concentration in the valley region of the Subarnarekha, i.e., in Balasore, Mayurbhanj, Paschim Medinipur, Jhargram, East Singhbhum, Saraikela Kharsawan and Purulia districts of East India.

 They are believed to have undergone various socio-cultural purification processes during the Sanskritization movement in India.
 However, due to their animistic (in other words, non-Vedic Hinduism) behaviors, they are relatively considered inferior in the Hindu social hierarchy and often referred to as Adivasis.
 They also acknowledge their subordinate status in society due to various socio-historical factors.

 Etymology

 The term "Bagal" is pronounced as Bāgāl (Pronunciation: /bɑːgɑːl/; বাগাল), which is a Bengali (or Kudmali) word and carries the literal meaning of "herder".
+In Odia it is pronounced as Bagāḻa (/or/; ବଗାଳ), which has the same meaning and has its roots in the Singhbhum-Manbhum region.

 It specifically refers to individuals who are responsible for tending to and grazing domestic animals in villages, primarily cattle.
 Typically, adolescent boys are employed in this activity under contractual agreements with landowners as Rakhal/Baromasia.
 They, along with cattle-herding, undertake various household chores.
-In Odia it is pronounced as Bagāḻa (/or/; ବଗାଳ), which has the same meaning and has its roots in the Singhbhum-Manbhum region.